miguelmota/pixelate/README.md

 # Pixelate

-Pixelate an image with canvas.
+Pixelates an image with canvas by scaling the image down and stretching.
+The original image `src` is replaced with the canvas image [`dataURL`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement.toDataURL).

 # Demo